Tyler Edwards, Grassroots Advocacy Coordinator

 Our Founding Policy Director, Ferd Hoefner

 Ferd is a founding staff member of NSAC and has been a leader in the sustainable agriculture community for over 30 years.
 He led NSAC’s federal policy work as Policy Director from 1988 through 2016 and served as Senior Strategic Advisor from 2017-2020.
-He continues to mentor and advise the coalition in a consulting role.
+He continues to mentor the coalition as an informal advisor.